 Add new material from draft ECC Rep 173

-Use questionnaire to update material on these bands
+Use input from questionnaire to update material on these bands

 The following tables provide information on nationally used frequencies for video SAP/SAB links, as valid for June 2001.
 Most of this information was reported by relevant Administrations to the FM PT 41, some additional data was extracted from the ERO study on Fixed Service use, September 2001.
 The information from this annex was used in discussions on inventory of frequency bands, given in Section 5.1 of the report.